 Research Gap:

-The identified research gap highlights the pressing need to understand how senior citizens in Mangalore navigate their daily lives and how their level of education influences their well-being.
+The identified research gap underscores the pressing need to understand how older adults in Mangalore navigate their daily lives and how their educational attainment influences their well-being.
 Currently, there is limited evidence regarding how older adults in this specific regional context manage routine activities, health challenges, and social relationships, or how they access available services.
 Exploring the role of education can provide vital insights into how knowledge and awareness empower seniors to make informed decisions, maintain independence, and adapt to age-related changes.
 Addressing this gap will contribute to a more comprehensive understanding of the factors that support healthy and satisfying ageing among the elderly population in Mangalore.

 Empirical frame work: